• About WCSCC

 • Some wait until the second semester of their senior year

-• Our job Placement Coordinator will assist you
+• Our Career Services Coordinator will assist you

 Can Career Center students go to college?

 Yes!
-Last year, 54 percent of our students attended colleges or tech schools, or received extra training after they completed their Career Center program.
+Generally, about half of our students attended colleges or tech schools, or received extra training after they completed their Career Center program

 Can students get college credit for classes at the Career Center?